 The Omora Foundation

 The Omora Foundation is a Chilean non-governmental organization (NGO) dedicated to biocultural conservation in the extreme southern tip of South America.
 The Foundation receives its name from the Yahgan word for “hummingbird.”
 However, in the Yahgan cosmology Omora was more than a bird; he was also a revered hero.
 In ancestral times, when humans and other animals lived in the same society, little Omora would arrive to settle ecological and personal disputes and in that way he maintained the harmony of society and nature.
-Special thanks to our friends at DejtingSidor.
 The holistic meaning of Omora bridges the divide between humans and other living beings, between society and the natural environment.
 The Omora Foundation attempts to embody this last, broader definition in its mission to “integrate biocultural conservation with social well being at the ends of the Earth.”
 For more information check out